Coding Agent Log To Blog Post

 From Raw Log to Insights

-A raw transcript is a data dump.
-It contains more detail than I need.
-I use Gemini's large context window to upload the full history and ground the first draft in what happened.
+A raw transcript is a data dump with too much detail.
+I upload the full transcript to Gemini.
+This grounds the first draft in what actually happened.

 Human expertise is critical.
-The chat log provided the exact prompts I used, making the examples real and concrete.
+The chat log provides exact prompts, making examples concrete.

-For example, syncing an animation to a musical cue is a matter of taste.
-The transcript gave me the exact quote, which is stronger than paraphrasing or forgetting it.
+For example, syncing an animation to a musical cue requires taste.
+The transcript provides the exact quote.
+A direct quote is stronger than a paraphrase.

 From the AI Chat Log: